stevencombs/retrocombs.github.io/get-the-dock/index.md

 * [DVICE](http://www.dvice.com/archives/2009/09/rotating-lego-i.php)
 * [Gizmodo](http://gizmodo.com/5358067/diy-swivelling-lego-iphone-dock-fulfills-our-weekend-lego-quota).

 You’ve asked for it and here it is!
-The official building instructions for the BimP Rotating LEGO iPhone Dock are now available!
+The official building instructions for my Rotating LEGO iPhone Dock are now available!
 This Dock makes the perfect companion for your iPhone or iPod Touch.

 If you inject a bit of your own creativity, this MOC is easily adaptable to your computing environment or alternate device.
 Haven’t seen the Dock in action yet?
 Watch the YouTube video below.